-V.F.1 Facility Request: Quarterly scheduled maintenance of the HVAC and chiller system of our laboratory building.
+- 39. V.F.1 Facility Request: Quarterly scheduled maintenance of the HVAC and chiller system of our laboratory building.
 Instillation of shower curtains in all laboratory rooms.
 Flammable/Corrosive storage cabinets are URGENTLY needed.
-Replacement of the locking mechanisms of the all the student lockers.
+Replacement of the locking mechanisms of the all the student lockers. - 40.
 V.F.2 Facility Justification: Currently nothing is maintained on a regular basis.
 Consequently, we spend more money on repairs and this could be prevented by regular maintenance.
-We also have requested a number of items such as shower curtains, flammable cabinets, locking mechanisms that must provided by facilities since they cannot be purchased by lottery money and must be installed by facilities.

-V.G Equity Planning and Support: 1) Cinzia Muzzi and Erik Woodbury are working with students in the chemistry club to do chemical demonstrations.
+We also have requested a number of items such as shower curtains, flammable cabinets, locking mechanisms that must provided by facilities since they cannot be purchased by lottery money and must be installed by facilities. - 41.
+V.G Equity Planning and Support: 1) Cinzia Muzzi is working with students in the chemistry club to do chemical demonstrations.
 These sorts of activities attract interest from a wide range of students, particularly those students who have previously not been exposed to chemistry laboratory curriculum and are unaware of the exciting potential of chemistry.
-This is one mechanism to equitize the preparedness gap between targeted and non-targeted groups.
+This is one mechanism to reduce the preparedness gap between targeted and non-targeted groups.
 However, these chemical demonstrations have costs associated with them.
 If the department were allocated a budget of \$500 per quarter, we would be able to perform this activity in a more structured manner and ensure the participation of many more students.
+2) Several Instructor involve students in Special Projects classes (CHEM 77).
+When recruiting students for the CHEM 77 class, they ensure that the students are in a diverse background in terms of race, gender, ethnicity, age and skill level.
+Recruiting students from targeted groups enables these students to take advantage of opportunities such as-leadership skills, working closely with a faculty member, laboratory skills, lab safety, etc. However, these students do face a financial burden in registering for this class.
+Ideally, the department would like to be in a position to provide scholarships for students engaged in special projects to cover the cost of the credits that they will be registering for.